godotengine/godot-website/collections/_article/rendering-priorities-january-2024.md

 **1. Split Dynamic/Static Light3D shadows (on hold)**

 This work has been put on hold for the time being.
-We haven't been able to implement it in a way that sufficiently improves performance enough to justify the additional complexity to user's workflow and to our codebase.
+We haven't been able to implement it in a way that sufficiently improves performance enough to justify the additional complexity to users' workflow and to our codebase.
 We intend to return to this in the future.

 **2. Background pipeline compilation (in progress)**